USEPA/epa_r_workshop_2019/bios.md

 # Laura Erban

-Laura is a Hydrologist with EPA ORD at the Atlantic Ecology Division.
+Laura is a Hydrologist with EPA ORD.
 Her mission is to help people use water resources sustainably.
-Recent work has focused on groundwater: natural and man made contamination, transboundary overdraft, and pumping-induced land subsidence.
+Recent work has focused on consequences of groundwater contamination and overdraft, restoration of degraded watersheds and urban water systems.
 These are wicked problems, emerging from complex socio-environmental systems.
-I believe new modes of systemic thought and practice are needed to address them.
+Laura works with interdisciplinary teams within and outside of EPA to make progress towards solutions.

 # Cole Arendt